nest/nest-simulator/doc/userdoc/styleguide/styleguide.rst

 Why do we have a styleguide?
 -----------------------------

-The styleguide was created to provide a single reference point for content creation in NEST.
-This helps ensure content remains clear and consistent.
+This style guide was created to provide a single reference point for content creation in NEST.
+This helps ensure the NEST user-level documentation remains clear and consistent.
 The style choices we make here are meant to follow the major trends in technical writing for software.

 General guidelines about writing for NEST
 -----------------------------------------